stuckatmarine/watchdog/piApp/README.md

 - Run download_weights.sh to get weights (large files not normally stored on git)
 - Run watchdog.py, install dependencies with pip as needed</br>
 **To use autostart script**
-- Update watchdogAutostart.sh with the location of your virtual env to activate
+- Update watchdogAutostart.sh with the location of your virtual env to activate if one is used
 - Edit your "/etc/xdg/lxsession/LXDE/autostart.txt" with "@/pathtomyscript/watchdogAutostart.sh" to run on startup

 # Dev Tasks